krzysztofbrzozowski/Rust_playground/README.md

 ### error_handling - recoverable errors
 Some basic implementations of recoverable errors and how to not panic

+## 12_generic_types
+Interesting into to generic types.
+Basically generic type is e.g. some input which can be either fload or int During compialtion Rust will do some magic with monomorphization -> is the process of turning generic code into specific code by filling in the concrete types that are used when compiled

 ## xyz_rustlings
 Exercises to do -> https://github.com/rust-lang/rustlings